ibm-cloud-docs/key-protect/wrap-keys.md

 3. Copy the ID of the root key that you want to use for wrapping.

-4. Run the following cURL command to protect the key with a wrap operation.
+4. Run the following `curl` command to protect the key with a wrap operation.

     ```sh
     $ curl -X POST \